Nearby Attractions and Places to Eat

 26mins drive

-The Camel Trail runs along a disused railway line following the course of the Camel Estuary providing access to some of North Cornwalls most beautiful scenery and wildlife.
+Head to Padstow and take a stroll lalong the Camel Trail it runs along a disused railway line following the course of the Camel Estuary providing access to some of North Cornwalls most beautiful scenery and wildlife.

 The trail is level and mainly traffic free making it an ideal day out for all the family.
-There are plenty of places to stop for refreshments along the way and Wadebridge is a handy half way point to try a Pasty!
+Wadebridge is a handy half way/end point to try a Pasty!

 The trail is also part of the National Cycle Network following routes 32 and 3.
 The Camel Trail is an 18 mile mainly traffic free route based on an historic railway track.